SURF & FISH

 We don’t have a big freezer so we settled for two slices of the freshest tuna we have ever tasted.
 We will be back for more and, most notably, we will find an opportunity to write a story about this amazing store and the friendly fishmongers that run it.

-Next Monday Jim has scheduled a visit to the fish auction in Ponta Delgada where we will see how wholesalers buy their fish.
-Another story in progress for our Foods & Markets section.
+Next Monday we have scheduled a visit to the fish auction in Ponta Delgada where we will see how wholesalers buy their fish.
+Another story in progress for our Good News section.

 Eat more fish.
 It’s good for you!